syncfusion-content/angular-docs/angular/Accordion/Header-Customization.md

 ### Configure multiple selection in Accordion panel

-The following codee is used to configure selected items for **Accordion**.
+The following code is used to configure selected items for **Accordion**.

 {% highlight html %}